ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Related Work

 There are several compilers, intermediate representations (IRs), and runtimes in use by the ML community.
-Typically, a high level Graph IR (\textbf{(11)} in \rfig{taxonomy}) is used to represent the high level computation graph of the model, and a lower-level Backend IR, such as CUDA, is used to implement high-performance functions.
-Some tools additionally use an intermediate ``Operator IR'', which is higher level than the Backend IR, and can be compiled into multiple Backend IRs to support multiple devices.
+Typically, a high level Graph IR (\textbf{(11)} in \rfig{pipeline}) is used to represent the high level computation graph of the model, and a lower-level Backend IR, such as CUDA, is used to implement high-performance functions.
+Some tools additionally use an intermediate ``Operator IR'', which is higher level than the Backend IR, and can be compiled into multiple Backend IRs.

 At deployment, there are generally two modes of operation.
 Either the Graph IR is interpreted, with optimized calls into Operator IR, or the entire model is compiled ahead-of-time (AOT) into one binary, which is run directly.
 Many tools are capable of both modes of operation.